-CISOs must evolve the talent strategy to reflect the changing roles, competencies and skill sets to address digital risk.
+CISOs must evolve the talent strategy to reflect the changing roles, competencies and skill sets needed to address digital risk.

 What do you plan to do after graduation?
 University students are repeatedly asked this question.
 Those who choose to focus on cybersecurity can rest easy knowing that they have selected a field with a near-zero unemployment rate.